What Is “Wife-Chasing Crematorium” (追妻火葬场)? Why Regret-Driven Romance Feels So Intense

 This emotional shift—from control to desperation—is what defines the “crematorium” experience in these stories.

-Why Readers Find This Trope So Addictive
+Why This Trope Feels So Intense

 The Three-Step Formula Behind the Trope